List of tallest buildings in Europe

+As of 2025, only one European city has 100 or more skyscrapers exceeding 150 m: Moscow (124).
+Five other European cities have 10 or more skyscrapers exceeding 150 m: Istanbul (52, out of a total of 77 skyscrapers), London (43), Paris (24), Frankfurt (20), and Warsaw (17).
+Additionally, only four cities in Europe have supertall skyscrapers: Moscow (6), Saint Petersburg (1), Warsaw (1), and London (1).
+Istanbul also has one supertall skyscraper, but it is located on the Asian side of the city.

 Tallest buildings

 This list ranks skyscrapers in Europe that stand at least 190 m tall, based on standard height measurements.
 Architectural details do not include antenna masts.
 Existing structures are included for ranking purposes based on present height.
 Many non-architectural extensions (such as radio antennas) are easily added and removed from tall buildings without significantly changing the style and design of the building, which is seen as a significant part of the value of these buildings.